2014 New England Patriots season: Week 16: at New York Jets

 The Patriots were far from outstanding on offense.
 Brady finished 23/35 but for just 146 yards and 1 touchdown with 1 interception.
 The Patriots combined for just 85 rushing yards on 24 carries, but the defense came through again.
 The Jets once again out-gained the Patriots in total yards, but yet again, couldn't score touchdowns, and fell to big plays by the Patriots.

+Following the Denver Broncos loss to the Cincinnati Bengals the following day on Monday Night Football, the Patriots clinched the #1 seed in the AFC playoffs.